ccmucdenver/ccm-docs/docs/alderaan.md

 All jobs need to be limited in duration.
 Long-running single-core jobs should be submitted to [Score cluster](../score/) nodes.

-Work consisting of a very large number of single-core jobs can be also submitted to the [Open Science Grid (OSG)](https://opensciencegrid.org) - log into https://www.osgconnect.net with your CU Denver credentials, make an account, and contact jan.mandel@ucdenver.edu for help.
+Work consisting of a very large number of single-core jobs can be also submitted to the [Open Science Grid (OSG)](https://opensciencegrid.org) - log into https://www.osgconnect.net with your CU Denver credentials and follow the instructions to be contacted by OSG staff for an onboarding meeting.

 ## Hardware
 * 2048 AMD cores and 16TB memory in 32 compute nodes.
 Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, 512GB DDR4 memory, and dual 960GB SSD.
 The compute nodes are in 8 1U rack-mount drawers, with 4 nodes in each drawer.